Charlie Blackmon Preview, Player Props: Rockies vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.6 K/9 to lead MLB.
+- The Twins pitching staff is first in the league with a collective 9.7 strikeouts per nine innings.

-- The Twins have the sixth-ranked team ERA across all league pitching staffs (3.87).
+- The Twins' 3.88 team ERA ranks sixth across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.